ClouDesire/docusaurus/docs/order-validation.md

 sidebar_label: Order validation
 ---

-An order can be validated by calling an external service of yours.
+An order can be validated by calling an external HTTP endpoint of yours before the customer can place it.

-The service will be called:
+The service will be called by the platform:

 1) when requesting a budget estimate;
 2) when placing an order.

-# Configuration
+## First Configuration

-Add the full URL of your validation service on the product configuration.
+Add on the product configuration page the full URL of your endpoint that implements the spec described here.

-# Request
+## Request

-Your service will receive a POST request with a JSON body content like this:
+Your endpoint will receive a POST request with a JSON body content like this:

 ```json
 {